valberts/Geometry-Aware-Light-Field-Probes/README.md

 - Part 1: max 2 points
 - Part 2 minimum requirements: max 4 points
 - Part 3 extra features: unlimited

+You can also enrich your demo by using 3D models and textures from external sources.
+Make sure you have the correct rights to use the models and that you reference any third-party assets in your report.

+You are judged on the graphics techniques you used and how well they were applied.
+In short, the artistic aspects of your demo are nice to have but should not be necessary to achieve a high grade.
+Still, try to be creative and make a demo that you are proud of!

 ## Submission